crafting-dev/sandbox-action/README.md

     template: TEMPLATE_NAME
     # optional string, name of desired sandbox.
 If not provided, a default name like ` <REPO>-pr-<PR-NUMBER>` would be used.
     name: CUSTOM_SANDBOX_NAME
-    # optional boolean, default to true.
-The created sandbox url would launch the sandbox automatically.
+    # optional boolean, default to false.
+The created sandbox url require user to manually launch the sandbox.
-    autoLaunch: true
+    manual: false
     # optional string, default to auto.
     mode: auto
     # optinoal, comma separated string, a list of Github Action related environment variables that would be passed in as sandbox env.